realworldocaml/book/en/files-modules-and-programs.md

 rather than ordinary `let`.

 The same is true at the module level.
-By default, circular dependencies between modules is not allowed, and indeed, circular dependencies among files is never allowed.
+By default, circular dependencies between modules are not allowed, and indeed, circular dependencies among files are never allowed.

 The simplest case of this is that a module can not directly refer to itself (although definitions within a module can refer to each other